juniorsundar/move_bot_sim/README.md

 ![move_base_visualisation](./media/move_bot_demo-move_base.gif)
 *video available [here](./media/move_bot_demo-move_base.mp4)*

 An observation made earlier was that the base's control was being simplified into a 3DOF system.
 The control is on the static platform rather than the wheels.
-This method attempts to control the robot base using a differential drive controller and con
+This method attempts to control the robot base using a differential drive controller for the left and right wheel.

-In this process, we are sacrificing the motion planning capability gained from MoveIt! since there is no TF from the 'world' frame to the robotic arm's base.
+In this process, we are sacrificing the motion planning capability gained from MoveIt! since there is no TF from the `world` frame to the robotic arm's base.
 However, this problem can also be bypassed by treating the arm and the base as two separate systems, then implementing the ROS Navigation stack on the base and the MoveIt! framework on the arm.

 This method is purely implemented as a proof-of-concept, since I believe that controlling the base through the ROS Navigation stack is the right way to go about it.
 Using Method 1 is still a viable solution, though it limits the workable range of the moving base (as it has to be constrained in the URDF).